tchajed/sys-verif-fa25/docs/notes/ipm.md

 ::::

-Take a moment to read this goal: it says we need to prove a specification for just `ref` in which the postcondition contains the remainder of the code.
-Where the original code had `ref_to ...` it now has `v`, the return value of allocating; this is `K[v]` from the bind rule.
+Take a moment to read this goal: it says we need to prove a specification for just `alloc` in which the postcondition contains the remainder of the code.
+Where the original code had `alloc ...` it now has `v`, the return value of allocating; this is `K[v]` from the bind rule.

 The next step you'd expect is that we need to use the rule of consequence to prove this goal from the existing specification for `ref`: